marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### FEBRUARY

-Our brand film was released in February, highlighting our vision, our mission and our global scale.
-It even included a tiny Wunderer
+Our brand film was released in February, highlighting our mission and our global scale.

-We partnered with Google Munich to host our Mobility Sessions by Wunder on their campus in Bavaria's largest city.
+We partnered with Google Munich to host our first Mobility Sessions of the year on their campus in Bavaria's largest city.

 ***